Crown of sonnets: Heroic crown of crowns

 In 1828 the German poet Ludwig Bechstein published Sonettenkränze.
 This book consists of 14 crowns of sonnets.
 Alas Bechstein did not think about linking the 14 Mastersonnets together to make a new crown.
 A crown of crowns consists of 14 crowns of which the mastersonnets form a crown on their own.
-Those 14 Mastersonnets generate a 15th sonnet by their first or last lines, that 15th sonnet is called the Grandmastersonnet.
+Those 14 Mastersonnets generate a 15th Mastersonnet by their first or last lines, that 15th Mastersonnet is called the Grandmastersonnet.
 A crown of crowns consists thus of 196 linked sonnets which generate 14 Mastersonnets which generate 1 Grandmastersonnet; this leads to a total of 211 sonnets.